IBMStreams/streamsx.documentation/docs/4.2/python/python-appapi-devguide.md

 Python is a popular language with a large and comprehensive standard library as well as many [third-party libraries](https://pypi.python.org).
 The IBM Streams Python Application API enables you to create streaming analytics applications in Python.

-The API is open source.
-An alpha release of the API is available for download from the [streamsx.topology](http://ibmstreams.github.io/streamsx.topology/) project on GitHub.
+The API is open source from the [streamsx.topology](http://ibmstreams.github.io/streamsx.topology/) project on GitHub.
+IBM Streams 4.2 ships with a release of `com.ibm.streamsx.topology` toolkit which contains the Python Application API.

 This guide covers the high-level concepts of streaming application development with Python.
 The guide also walks you through the process of creating a sample application to help you get more familiar with how to create an IBM Streams application with Python.